 Retail is such a cutthroat industry with very tight margins that even a seemingly minuscule 1 percent penalty can be extremely damaging for merchants and retailers.
 Web-based retailers often only reap net margins between 0.5 percent and 3.5 percent, so a 1 percent hit could represent 25 percent to 200 percent of a retailer’s potential net profit (!).
 It’s clear that your business cannot afford to get EDI wrong as an Amazon Vendor Central partner.

-Ensuring Amazon can effectively sell your products and that your business remains in good standing on the Amazon Vendor Central management platform requires tight integration with EDI and back-end ERP systems.
+Ensuring Amazon can effectively sell your products and that your business remains in good standing on the Amazon Vendor Central management platform requires tight integration with EDI software and back-end ERP systems.
 An out-of-the-box application connector for Amazon Vendor Central delivers that snug integration and all the Amazon Vendor Central help you need to get transacting faster.
 It also provides several advantages that will assist in growing your reputation with the notably stringent e-commerce giant.

 Benefits of an Amazon Vendor Central Connection